My Healing Journey

 After reading The Primal Scream by Arthur Janov, I searched for a Primal Therapist but couldn't find one.
 I found a Bioenergetics Therapist instead and joined a group that met once a week in Vancouver, Washington.
 I stayed in the group for about 6 months.
 We twisted towels, beat pillows, and threw tantrums on mattresses while screaming and growling.
 It felt ridiculous.
 But I was desperate to change and believed that if I could release the energy trapped in me from early childhood trauma, I might heal.

 And it worked!
 After ten years of uncontrollable insecurity, something shifted.
 I was no longer suspicious and distrustful.
 I no longer tried to control my wife.
 IT JUST STOPPED without any effort on my part.
 I wasn’t managing myself.
 I simply noticed that something inside had shifted.

 My wife died of a brain tumor about three years later.
 Now nine years sober, despite the profound healing, I was still a mess.
 Within days of my wife’s funeral, I got involved in the first of several disastrous codependent relationships.
-This went with five women over a two year period of time before I married my second wife whose internal wounds matched my own.
+I got involved with five women over a two year period of time before I married my second wife whose internal wounds matched my own.

 When I met my current wife, I'd been doing The Work for about eight years and had, apparently healed enough to have the capacity for a healthy relationship.
 We've now been together for almost 13 years.